 The Angola current as represented by the Mariano Global Surface Velocity Analysis (MGSVA).
 The velocity estimates from the MGSVA were calculated at a resolution of one degree of longitude and latitude and it does not resolve the narrow Angola current that hugs the coast.
 The white arrows highlight the northern flow associated with the Angola-Benguela Frontal Zone and the northerly flow of the Benguela Current.
 Click here for example plots of seasonal averages.

 It took fifteen years of effort, from the time he started his work in Sagres, for Prince Henry to succeed in getting anyone to sail even beyond Cape Bojador (the west African promontory), which was accomplished by Gil Eanes in 1433.
 Further advances along the African coast were slow-going because of limits in ship design and lost records.
-It took another 50 years before a Portuguese ship sailed around Cape Horn in 1486 (see Agulhas Current).
+It took another 50 years before a Portuguese ship sailed around Cape of Good Hope in 1486 (see Agulhas Current).
 It is difficult to set an exact date when the first Europeans sailed the Angola Current.
 Angola itself wasn't colonized until 1575 when the Portuguese settled the coastal town of Luanda, to participate in the slave trade that would help supply the labor force for the growing sugar colonies of the Americas (Peterson et al, 1996; Richardson, 1998; Steinberg, 2001).

 In 1960, researchers on the AtlantNIRO expedition detected a water flow along the shelf of southwest Africa.
 They measured its velocity on the shelf from 17 to 24°S and found that it flowed southward at 5-34 cm s-1.
 Thus, they named it the South Current (Kuderskiy 1964 as cited in Moroshkin et al. 1970).
 Ten years later, Moroshkin et al. (1970) wrote about the South Current, saying "In our opinion, this term is unfortunate, since it indicates only the direction of water transport and does not reflect the geographic position of this phenomenon...Angola Current would be a better name, since it follows the coast of Angola over a long distance and reaches its highest intensity there."
 Most people seem to agree, for this is the name of the current today.